 The best time to post on Twitter: A case study of 4 Businesses

-With that, let’s look at how other brands tweet including how often and when.
-Remember: you don’t have to follow them exactly since your industry may vary and your audience will most definitely be different too.
+Let’s look at how other brands tweet, including how often and when.
+Remember: you don’t have to follow them precisely since your industry may vary, and your audience will be different.

-Keep in mind that posting once daily doesn’t mean the account isn’t active for the rest of the day.
-It is – engaging with their audience (evident from the retweets sprinkled between tweets), responding to brand mentions (tag them to see for yourself like I have in the past), and getting back to customer questions (check out their ‘Tweets & Replies’ section).
+Remember that posting once daily doesn’t mean the account isn’t active for the rest of the day.
+But, it is engaging with their audience (evident from the retweets sprinkled between tweets), responding to brand mentions (tag them to see for yourself as I have in the past), and getting back to customer questions (check out their ‘Tweets & Replies’ section).

 The perfect Sunday afternoon doesn’t exi— 📚 🐈